Using a lightweight LED head torch to read a map at night

 4. Do I need a waterproof head torch?

-5. What head torch features do I need?
+5. What features should a head torch have?

 Two women camping and cooking by head torch light in the Slovenian mountains

-Working out your end use is the first and most important question to ask yourself.
-This will determine what head torch features are the most important and what you can do without.
+Thinking about your end use is the first and most important question to ask yourself.
+This will determine the most important features and what you can do without.

-For instance, if you need a head torch for winter mountaineering, a long battery life and long beam length for navigation will probably be your priority.
-For trail running you’re more likely to prioritise low weight and balance/a secure fit.
-For night navigation you’ll want to be able to swap between a dim flood beam for map reading and a bright spotlight to pick out features and follow your bearings.
-Chance you might fall in some water?
-Waterproofing will definitely be your priority.
+For winter mountaineering, long battery life and long beam length for navigation will probably be your priority.
+For trail running, you’re more likely to prioritise low weight, balance and a secure fit.
+For night navigation, you’ll want to be able to swap between a dim flood beam or red night light for map reading and a bright spotlight to pick out features and follow your bearings.
+Standup paddle boarding at night?
+Waterproofing will be your priority.

 Major factors to consider: